 Homemade Baking Powder

-Makes 1 tbs. baking powder.
+Makes 1 tbs.
 Use the same ratios to make larger batches

 Mix together and use.

-You do not need to use the arrowroot/cornstarch if the baking powder will be used immediately.
+You do not need to use the arrowroot/cornstarch if you will be using it immediately.

 Arrowroot/cornstarch is only needed if it will be stored.